genbtc/AutoTrimps-stable/README.md

 If you would like to use only the graphs module, replace `AutoTrimps2.js` with `Graphs.js` in the bookmark or your userscript.
 Feel free to submit any bugs/suggestions as issues here on github.

-## Most recent changes by genBTC:
+## Most recent feature changes by genBTC (up to date as of 8/5/2016):
-- Minutes to Farm Before Spire - force some time to be spent so you can for sure complete Spire
+- Minutes to Farm Before Spire - force some time to be spent so you can for sure complete Spire (recommended: 3-10 minutes)
 - Auto Upgrade Heirlooms - spends ALL your nullifium on the recommended upgrades
 - Auto Golden Upgrades
 - Always Runs 10 maps for 200% map bonus before attempting Spire (happens after the first death)
 - AutoHeirlooms2 - new algorithm to sort/carry/recycle the Heirlooms (the original had a bug)
 - Cap Trainers to a % of Tributes - Only buy a trainer when its cost is less than X% of the cost of a tribute.
-Prevents competing with food resources, if you care.
+Prevents from competing with food resources, if you care.
-- Run Bionic Before Spire - meant as a one time function to farm the Bionic Wonderland maps for a LONG time before entering spire. (not HE/hr efficient)
+- Run Bionic Before Spire - meant as a one time function (like max tox is) to farm the Bionic Wonderland maps for a LONG time(2 hours-ish) before entering Spire. (not HE/hr efficient)
 - Dynamic Prestige: Skip prestiges at the beginning of the run which saves time, and delay them until the end when you need them most and can provide resources from farming too)
 - Helium per Hour Portal "Buffer" - now you can customize how much He/Hr is allowed to drop before portaling
-- Auto Robo Trimp - activate the MagnetoShriek ability on the bosses every 5 levels starting from the level you specify.
+- Auto Robo Trimp - activate the MagnetoShriek ability on the bosses every 5 levels starting from the level you specify. (recommended set to 60)

-## Changed by genBTC since before 4/27/2016 and Trimps version 3.22:
+## Feature changes added by genBTC since before 4/27/2016 and Trimps version 3.22:
 - Change Genetecist Timer to 10 sec instead of 11sec. (was commonly showing 11.4s because it rounds. that is too much)
 - 'Farm on >7 NomStacks': During Nom, take precautions not to get too many stacks.
 (On Improbability(cell 100).
 Meant to be used with DisableFarming (otherwise farming would take care of this, but its slower).
 If Improbability already has 5 NomStacks, stack 30 Anticipation.
 If the Improbability has >7 NomStacks on it, get +200% dmg from MapBonus.
 If we still cant kill it, enter Farming mode at 30 stacks, Even with DisableFarming On!')
 - Dynamic Siphonology - only when needed based on (Enemyhealth / baseDamage)